Bœuf Gras: Versailles

 In 1849, the Bœuf Gras Parisien did not parade in Paris, but in Versailles.
 It was christened Californian, in reference to the California gold rush that began that same year.

 La Revue comique wrote about the Versailles parade:And this is how the Californian, the fat ox of 1849, stripped of his Parisian royalty, found himself reduced to strolling his exiled majesty through the deserted streets of pompous Versailles, under the disdainful eyes of the local dowagers!
 What a fall!
 But also what a philosophical lesson!
 The ox cast melancholy glances at the city of Louis XIV; the city whose passions, affections and memories lie beyond our frontier, looked with perfect indifference at the Californian.A Bœuf Gras took place in Versailles in 1895.

-It was announced on March 21 of that year by the newspaper La Presse:In Versailles and Saint-Germain-en-Laye, the Mi-Carême festival has been postponed to Sunday March 24.Preparations in Versailles are already in full swing, and the fattened ox that will be triumphantly paraded through the streets will also be the main prize in a tombola for the benefit of the poor.
-As this prize might be a little too much for the person who wins it, it will be taken back for 1,000 francs.
+It was announced on March 21 of that year by the newspaper La Presse:In Versailles and Saint-Germain-en-Laye, the Mi-Carême festival has been postponed to Sunday March 24.Preparations in Versailles were underway, and the ox that would be paraded through the streets would also be the main prize in a tombola for the benefit of the poor.
+As the prize may have been impractical for the winner to keep, it would be bought back for 1,000 francs.